Quad bike fatalities

-As of 16 October 2013, 16 people have been killed while riding a quad bike.
-Eight of these deaths were the result of a roll over.
+As of 20 February 2014, four people have been killed this year in quad bike related incidents.
+Three of these deaths were the result of a roll over.

 Quad bike fatalities tables